xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ## Conclusion
-I hope this tutorial will be helpful in building the Proof of Concept LAB or troubleshooting the real life scenario.
+I hope this tutorial will be helpful in building the Proof-of-Concept LAB or troubleshooting the real life scenario.
 It can navigate through the components used and isolate the missing/broken part.
 Let us know if there are any questions.

 ### Additional Resources: